JoeyRussoniello/frosts/README.md

 #### 🔹 `set_separator(separator:string)`
 Modifies the current string used as the `separator` in internal frosts operations
 - Useful when `"~~~"` happens to be included in a column name/value.

+# 🛠️ Contributions
+Contributions are welcome and appreciated!
+If you have suggestions for improvements, bug fixes, or new features, please follow these steps:

+1. **Fork** the repository.
+2. **Create a branch** for your feature or bug fix.
+3. **Commit** your changes with clear messages.
+4. **Push** to your fork.
+5. **Open a Pull Request** and describe what you’ve done.

+### Guidelines

+- Follow the project's code style and conventions.
+- Keep your changes focused and minimal.
+- Write clear, descriptive commit messages.
+- If applicable, update documentation or add tests.

+### Need Help?

+If you're new to open source or need guidance, feel free to [open an issue](https://github.com/JoeyRussoniello/frosts/issues) or ask questions in the discussion area.

+Thank you for helping make this project better! 🙌